-The team also faced their main challenge when obtaining interviews with potential customers – current wheelchair users.
-Kimberlyn shared that they found it quite awkward to interview wheelchair users in the streets and ask them rather personal questions, such as where they had purchased their mobility aids from.
+The team also faced their main challenge when approaching wheelchair users for interviews in the streets.
+Kimberlyn shared that they found it quite awkward to ask them personal questions, such as where they had purchased their mobility aids from.
 However, the team had to get over their initial apprehension quickly as there was no time to waste – they had to complete interviews with a different target group each week.
 Looking back, she credits Movinc’s success thus far to having a strong team and good team dynamics.
 “Losing one of my team members would have been like losing an arm”, she explains.

-Kimberlyn’s experiences have also informed her perspectives on aging.
-On a personal level, she feels that she will use mobility aids more readily as a senior.
-She also recognizes that not everyone is as open to using mobility aids as she is.
+Kimberlyn’s experiences have transformed her perspective on aging.
+While she feels that she will use mobility aids readily as a senior, she recognizes that not everyone is as open to using mobility aids as she is.
 As such, she believes that a shift in perceptions toward mobility aids is necessary for more individuals to start using them.

 Kimberlyn’s entrepreneurship journey was not without its fair share of personal challenges.
-She wishes she was more mentally prepared for the extent of uncertainty that surrounded cofounding Movinc.
+Looking back to when she first started, she wishes she was more mentally prepared for the extent of uncertainty that surrounded starting Movinc.
 Coming from her background as a studious individual who was rather “textbook oriented”, it was difficult for her to deal with unpredictability and a situation where there was “nobody telling you what to do, but many people telling you what you should do”.
 That is why she views an ability to stomach uncertainty as a key trait of successful entrepreneurs.
 Besides that, she shares that learning to recognize and capture opportunities is also critical to the success of one’s startup.
 In a similar vein, her advice to budding entrepreneurs is to not be afraid to approach potential customers for interviews or feedback.

 Currently, Movinc has a prototype of the Electronic Mobility Motorized Aid that is ready for testing; the team will be working closely with potential customers in the coming months for their user experience trials.

-Come join this ecosystem of businesses in the elder care space and bring your solutions to the market – apply at http://modernaging.sg/accelerator/ by June 30, 2018!
+Come join the ecosystem of businesses in the elder care space and bring your solutions to the market – apply here by June 30, 2018!

 Written by Tng Pei Ling